Samson Fox: Personal life

 In 1891 Samson Fox was granted Arms by the College of Arms, London:

 Arms: Argent a representation of a corrugated boiler-flue fesseways proper between two foxes courant Gules each holding in their mouth a trefoil slipped Vert.

 Crest: A representation of a corrugated boiler-flue as in the Arms and thereupon a fox Gules resting the dexter paw upon a trefoil slipped Vert.

 Motto: Forti Nihil Difficile.
 (To the brave, nothing is difficult.)

 Family

 His son, Arthur William Fox, married Hilda Hanbury, sister of actress Lily Hanbury.
 His grandson Robin Fox was the head of the Fox acting dynasty, making Samson Fox great-grandfather to screen actors Edward Fox OBE, James Fox OBE, and film and theatre producer Robert Fox, great-great-grandfather to English actresses Emilia Fox, Lydia Fox and to actors Freddie Fox, Laurence Fox and Jack Fox.

 Samson Fox in popular culture

-Fox was the subject of the play, The Man who Captured Sunlight, created by Harrogate Dramatic Society and historian Malcolm Neesam, and premiered in 2022 in memory of Neesam.